 December 19th (Part 2) of the Official Tournament:

 With the group stage completed, the tournament will now be down to 8 players that will progress into the final bracket of the tournament.
 These players will be playing a Single Elimination Bracket with some minor changes to the way the qualifiers operated.
 The map pool will once again consist of 15 maps given out at the end of the group stage section.
 This day of the tournament will have 2 BO5s in which once again players will have 3 vetoes bringing them down to 9 maps to pick from for the BO5.
 They will follow the faction submission rule of Part I of the Official Tournament and then proceed to pick two maps each.
 They will pick in the order of Bottom Seed -> Top Seed -> Bottom Seed -> Top Seed and play in that order.
-If a tie happens, the Tournament Director will pick the final map from the selection of maps still left.
+If a tie happens, the players will veto down to the last map and play that map.

 December 20th (Part 3) of the Official Tournament:

 The final day of the Official Tournament will have 4 players left.
 These 4 players will be playing a single BO7 each to decide placements.
 The two competing for first will be the victors of Part II.
-Both of these rounds will consist of the same 15 map pool and each player will be given 4 vetoes.
-There will be no pick process and the maps will be played alphabetically while following this sequence: 10x10 -> 20x20 -> 5x5 -> 10x10 -> 20x20 -> 5x5 -> 10x10.
-If there are not enough maps of a given size in the remaining pool of maps, it will be replaced by the map category in which there are the most maps left.
-The bottom seed will still veto the first map.
+Both of these rounds will consist of the same 15 map pool and each player will be given 3 vetoes at the start.
+Each player will pick a map from the 9 maps left with the Bottom Seed picking first and also vetoing first.
+If the games come down to a 3-3, then the players will use a final veto with the Bottom Seed veto'ing first to bring the 3 maps left down to 1.
+They will then play that last map.

 Will try to consist of a fusion of both good, classic maps as well as more experimental maps that are not commonly played.
 Each pool should have a combination of gameplay while also consisting of maps both well known as well as unknown.
 It is up to the players to decide which maps they hate and which maps they want to play through the veto/pick system.
 The map pool selection is merely there to provide the optimal variety.